-Based on our winning submission for Commonweal Housing’s Starter for 10 Competition, we recently constructed two prototype bedroom pods at a winter Night Shelter in Hillingdon.
-Run by Housing Justice, the shelters provide temporary, overnight accommodation for homeless people in large, shared rooms.
+Based on our winning submission for Commonweal Housing’s Starter for 10 Competition, we have constructed two prototype bedroom pods to test their viability and appropriateness as temporary, overnight accommodation for rough sleepers.
+During February and March 2018 the pods were tested at a winter Night Shelter in Hillingdon run by Housing Justice.

 Communal sleeping does not suit everyone and it’s been recognised that private space may help some long-term rough sleepers to make a first step into more standard accommodation.
 By creating privacy and dedicated space to store possessions, the pods give guests at the shelter more autonomy and better prospects in making a successful transition off the streets.